rob-derosa/Hunt/README.md

         * the amount of time the game lasts (from 5 - 180min)
       * adding treasure to the game
       * starting the game
-      * ending the game early, if needed
+      * ending the game early, if necessary
     * Players are responsible for
-      * joining games via 6 character entry code or scanning the QR code
+      * joining games via a 6-char entry code or scanning the QR code
       * choosing a team
       * acquriing treasure once the game has started
 * Treasure
+  * A treasure consists of a hint and a tagged photograph supplied by the Coordinator.
-  * There must be at least 2 treasures added to the game before it can be started
+  * There must be at least 2 treasures added to the game before it can be started.
+  * Photos taken by the Coordinator are analyzed by Vision API and a set of associated tags is presented, of which up to 2 can be selected.
+  * If teams solve the hint and take a photo of a similar object with any matching tags, the treasure is acquired.
   * As a Coordinator, when adding treasure, the hint should not give away the object - the intent is to make the players solve a riddle or puzzle and then take a photograph of the answer.